 How to Freeze Tomato Paste or Canned Tomato Products

-- Place leftover tomato paste or chiplotle peppers with adobe in an ice cube tray.
+- Place leftover tomato paste or chipotle peppers with adobe in an ice cube tray.

 - Each cube is about 1 tablespoon.
 Add to recipes such as Chipotle Chicken and Homemade Tomato Sauce as directed.

 - Salsa is another great tomato product that freezes well.
-Freeze Salsa in 1-2 cup portions to use to flavor taco meat or Chicken Chili.
+Freeze Salsa in 1-2 cup portions to use to flavor taco meat.

 Sometimes a recipe will only call for 1-2 strips of bacon.
 But once you open a package of bacon you need to use it within 5 days.